japolensky/Github530/README.md

 // This is my repository for second attempt at this course:
-CIS 530 Server-Side Development
+//   CIS 530 Server-Side Development

-Bellevue University
+//   Bellevue University
-Address: 1000 Galvin Rd S, Bellevue, Nebraska 68005
+//   1000 Galvin Rd S, Bellevue, Nebraska 68005

 //The material in this repository in the end should be similar to the result found here, except the revision is updated
 // The original repository was by Mr. Krasso